Brian Carey: Management career

 After the sacking of Wrexham manager Denis Smith in January 2007, Carey was promoted to take charge of the club on a temporary basis until the end of the season.

 At time the team were in severe danger of relegation to the Conference, but survived after 3–1 win against relegation rivals Boston United on the final day of the season.

 After preserving the club's Football League status, Carey was offered the manager's role on a permanent basis, signing a two-year contract.
 After a poor start to the new season, however, he was replaced as manager by Brian Little, but remained on the club's staff mainly operating as a scout.
 Following Little's eventual departure in September 2008 soon after relegation to the Conference National, Carey and Martin Foyle briefly took over as caretaker managers.

 When Dean Saunders was appointed Wrexham manager in October 2008, Carey was given the role of assistant manager.
 When Wrexham were top of the league Carey then followed Saunders when he moved to Doncaster Rovers of the Championship in September 2011 to again serve as his assistant manager.
 Here, the duo saw the club relegated to League One at the end of the season.
 The duo assembled their own team for the 2012–13 campaign and by January the team were top of the league.

 Carey was again recruited by Saunders when he was offered the managerial job at Wolverhampton Wanderers in January 2013, but their stay with the club lasted only four months.

 Carey was then appointed Professional Development Lead Phase Coach at Blackburn Rovers Academy where he worked for two years.

-Carey was once again re-united with Dean Saunders after being appointed his assistant at Chesterfield in June 2015.
+He was once again re-united with Dean Saunders after being appointed his assistant at Chesterfield in June 2015.

-He now works full time in Scouting / Recruitment for a Premier League Football Club and travels throughout Europe and further afield searching for football talent.
+He later enjoyed two years as a coach at Blackburn Rovers before moving into recruitment with Tottenham Hotspur, initially being appointed as Senior Scout for the north-west of England, his net was widened to cover European football and he would soon become Head of Recruitment at White Hart Lane.

+Brian left Spurs in April 2022, but was soon snapped up by Championship side Reading to work closely with Head of Football Operations, Mark Bowen, first team manager Paul Ince and Academy Manager Michael Gilkes in bringing the brightest talent to Reading.

+"Brian is a man who has experienced it all in football – he has been a player, captain, a coach, an assistant manager, a manager and has recently excelled during four years spent as Head of Recruitment at Spurs," Bowen said.